We’re continuing our “Best Digital Pianos” article series, and this time we’re going to discover the best home (console) digital pianos under $1,500.

 There have been quite a few interesting releases lately, and several of them made it onto this list.

-We’ve already covered the winners in the entry-level, sub-$1,000 category, so now it’s time to move on to the mid-range of the digital piano market.
+We’ve already covered the winners in the entry-level sub-$1,000 category, so now it’s time to talk about the intermediate segment of the digital piano market.